Insurance vs. the rest of us: Does it have to be this way?

 4: Wearable Devices And Smart Technology In Healthcare

 When it comes to wearables, data collection is a key indicator of both their success and likelihood to become established echelons of modern healthcare—remember what Big Data teaches us regarding information collection.

-The wearables that are most useful in data collection are those most likely to remain in the market—search for trends as you decide whether or not these are for you; there’s no clear winner out there yet, though things like the Fitbit are gaining popularity.
+The most useful wearables in data collection are those most likely to remain in the market—search for trends as you decide whether or not these are for you; there’s no clear winner out there yet, though things like the Fitbit are gaining popularity.
 There may even come to be, if there aren’t already, healthcare plans which only mete out coverage provided those insured have some wearable device on them at all times—as yet this isn’t the case.

-As Big Data and AR/VR medicinal techniques expand, wearables which provide real-time information on patients who do and don’t have conditions can act as digital canaries in the coal mine, if you will.
+As Big Data and AR/VR medicinal techniques expand, wearables that provide real-time information on patients who do and don’t have conditions can act as digital canaries in the coal mine, if you will.
 Billions of terabytes of data on human health statistics can indicate whether an increase in pulse at a certain time for a certain individual may be risky or innocuous.

-The truth is, the vast majority of conditions practitioners deal with are entirely avoidable—they’re called “chronic conditions”, and usually have at their root some behavior of the patient.
+The truth is, the vast majority of conditions practitioners deal with are entirely avoidable—they’re called “chronic conditions” and usually have at their root some behavior of the patient.
 Sedentary nature coupled with poor nutrition combine such that human bodies reach a state of degradation decades before they should.
 With the right technology and the right application of that technology, it’s possible to reduce these things.

 5: Changes In Medicare